 #1.
 Validate the feelings.

 - Feelings are neither good nor bad.
 They are just feelings.
 It’s not “wrong” to feel frustrated when someone drives like an idiot and cuts you off in traffic.
-It is wrong however to go crazy, flip him off, and yell obscenities at him!
+However, it is wrong to go crazy, flip him off, and yell obscenities at him.

-- Give your child a hug (if he’ll let you.)
+- Hug your child (if he’ll let you.)
 Rub his back.
 Kiss the top of his head.
 Touch him.
 Doing so reinforces that you see what he’s going through.
 It also reiterates that he is not alone.
 He can physically feel you touching him.
 Touching him during a time of sadness will create neurodevelopmental pathways that teach empathy.

 #3.
 Talk to him about his emotions (but just a little.)

 - Your 3-year-old is still too small for a whole lot of complex conceptual processing.
 Don’t enter into a long speech about what she’s feeling and why she’s feeling it.
 At this age, the best training is still – cause and effect.
-You’ll be far more effective to use only a few short sentences to verbally communicate with your child during emotional times.
+You’ll be far more effective to use only a few short sentences to communicate with your child during emotional times verbally.